 Use a VPN

-VPNs essentially provide you with a secure phone connection to a private server, instead of you having to share it with everyone else on the public network.
-This means that your data is safer because it is encrypted as it travels from server to server.
+VPNs essentially provide you with a secure phone connection to a private server instead of you having to share it with everyone else on the public network.
+In addition, your data is safer because it is encrypted as it travels from server to server.

 Enable data encryption